filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 ### Magical world of environment exporting is a pain

-This really, as Peter Griffin would put it, "grinds my gears": everytime I try to export my environments it's always a gamble.
+This really, as Peter Griffin would put it, "grinds my gears": everytime I try to export my environments it's always a stressful gamble.

 I feel the need to export the file with the initial values - and Postman provides.
 Sometimes on the other hand I would like to export the file with the current values - and Postman "doesn't care" and doesn't seem to provide an apparent or easy way for me to do this.
 And not once, never, did I ever need to export the environment variables that are only "created" via pre-requests or tests - which get populated as Current values in the environment, and once exported - turn out as empty value variables in the exported json.
 Usefulness for these: zero.
 So why have them there?

 ### Conclusion

+As inspiration for this post - I remembered of a few sound engineers, electricians and cable technicians whom I've interacted with throughout life - they all had an inspiring organized tool set, every tool had a purpose, some tools where indeed expensive, but were likewise solid and rugged, and it always seemed they were an trusthy extension of the person using them, who got something done way faster than anything I could do by myself with my wannabe toolbox of cheap screwdrivers and such.
+For some it will seem like a cheezy analogy, but to me as a Tester who also does code, there's a certain charm with the kind of professionals who cultivate their knowledge, as well their tool usage techniques and their tool choices.
+So, as a wrap-up of this post, I'll underline one point:
-Tools used in testing - should be TESTED - ruggedness, reliability, extreme usage, unexpected usage.
+Tools that are used to aid testing efforts: should be TESTED to a great extent.

-Also nice-to-have - easy "report bug" button - to report a bug - sending for example crash logs and others.
+As a tester I usually pick my tools based on ruggedness and reliability, especially when it comes to suporting extreme and unexpected usage.
+Maybe folks who develop Postman tested it to an extent where the common default user would have little reason to complain, but to me it makes sense that at some point, a move in the direction of making the software one produces more reliable and "rugged" is a winner's move in my book.
+So if you're a tool maker and you're reading this - invest in deep testing of your developed products to greater extent.
+I sincerely believe it pays off, even after the point where you have a consolidated user base - it doesn't mean anything if a part of that user base remains with your tool because they adapted to the tools flaws and can't find anything better.

+Thank you for reading and stay tuned for the next episode :-)